 When hand-picking your customer service agents, you should definitely look for people who are quick thinkers, problem solvers and quick adapters.
 But finding agents with the right set of traits, one that reflects your company’s culture, is as important.
 After that it’s time to check their skills and train them.
 To test them, feel free to use our Customer Service Skills Quiz

 Do you like our posts?
 You might also like our product.

-Give LiveChat a go during a free, 30-day trial.
+Give LiveChat a go during a free, 14-day trial.